 The Compass Point sessions in January and February yielded little usable material.
 This was not unusual, as the first session was almost always a kind of shakedown rehearsal.
 The Stones reconvened months later at the site of their earlier recording triumph, the Pathe-Marconi Studios in Paris.
 There they spent the summer and early fall grinding away at below-average songs in a tense and moody atmosphere.
 Although he was finally off heroin, Keith was not averse to any other controlled substance, and like many former heroin addicts, he substituted liquor.
 Copious amounts of cocaine were still on the menu as well.
-He was usually eagerly joined by Woody.
+He was usually eagerly joined by Ronnie.
 Keith veered between being a boozy, unproductive zombie and a coked-up, manic taskmaster, staying up for four days running.
 As he forced the band through take after uninspired take, he would growl his frequent refrain “Nobody sleeps while I’m awake!”
 The more even-keeled and professional Mick was annoyed to no end.
 Bassist Bill Wyman was rumored to be quitting the band.

 The album hit shelves in June 1980, with a distinctive cover featuring photos taken by a thermo camera.
 The heat generated by the Stones’ faces on the sleeve was not always matched by the contents within.
 Despite some justified grumbling from music critics, the record-buying public gave the Stones another #1.

 Side one, track one is “Dance (Pt.
 1).”
-Originally devised as a mostly-instrumental groove piece, the main riff was cooked up by Woody, who receives a rare co-writing credit.
-The lyrics are minimal (although Keith complained there were still too many.)
+Originally devised as a mostly-instrumental groove piece, the main riff was cooked up by Ronnie, who receives a rare co-writing credit.
+The lyrics are minimal (although Keith complained there were still too many).
 Having successfully pulled off a very nimble semi-rap on “Shattered,” Mick continues to experiment with spoken-word segments, to varying degrees of success.
 On “Dance (Pt.
 1),” it mostly comes out as a clumsy babble that opens the song, and immediately lowers expectations.
 But the track recovers, becoming one of Emotional Rescue’s high points — it does indeed have a great dance beat, its minimal chorus is catchy (aided by the backing vocals of reggae artist Max Romeo), the percussion by Santana drummer Michael Shrieve creates a hypnotic rhythm, and one of the Stone’s greatest sidemen, Bobby Keys, returns on sax after a multi-year absence.

 The problems begin with the very next song, “Summer Romance,” one of the Some Girls outtakes.
 It’s easy to see why it was left off that album, as it sounds pretty much like the punky Some Girls fast numbers…only not as good, lacking the feral ferocity of something like “Lies.”
 The lyrics are a disaster, and the music is generic and predictable.
-Woody revealed a lot of songs were being arranged to this simplistic template around this time because Mick wanted to play rhythm guitar.
+Ronnie revealed a lot of songs were being arranged to this simplistic template around this time because Mick wanted to play rhythm guitar.
 “Send It to Me” is the album’s token reggae song, and it is thoroughly listless.
 The band clearly loves the genre, but their attempts at performing it were always ham-fisted.

 Things perk up a little with “Let Me Go” — the Stones finally sound like the Stones on this track.
 Unlike the stiff, cookie-cutter “Summer Romance,” the music here breathes and motors along effortlessly.
 The lyrics hearken back to mid-60s cold-hearted blow-offs like “Out Of Time” and “Yesterday’s Papers.”
 Keith lets loose with a terrific solo, and the punchy beat is perfectly accentuated by guest percussionist Michael Shrieve (and if I make a point of praising a tambourine, you know it’s good.)